Mushihimesama: Xbox 360

 Cave released an HD version for the Xbox 360 on May 24, 2012 in Japan.
 The game features Novice, Arrange and Xbox 360 modes.
 Arrange is a modified version of the PS2 Arrange mode; while no Arcade mode is included, the Xbox 360 mode is identical to the arcade release bar HD visuals.
 First print copies included Version 1.5 as free DLC.
 The game was released in both regular and limited editions with different cover art.
 The limited edition included an arranged soundtrack CD.

 Microsoft Windows

 Degica released a port for Microsoft Windows through the Steam digital distribution platform on November 5, 2015.
 This release, developed chiefly by Cave, is based on the Xbox 360 "HD" port, and includes the same Novice, Original, and Arrange modes rendered with HD graphics.
 Unlike the Xbox 360 version, however, where Version 1.5 mode and the arranged soundtrack were only available in limited quantities, the Steam version offers these as paid DLC available to all.
 Additionally, whereas the Xbox 360 port was region-locked to NTSC-J hardware, the Steam version is an international release with no region restrictions.

 Nintendo Switch

 An HD version of the game for the Nintendo Switch was released on the Nintendo eShop on June 15, 2021.
 It includes Novice, Original, Arrange, and Version 1.5 modes as standard features.

+The game would later be delisted on August 10th, 2024 due to the game license expiring.